StaceyRb89/Scribes-Alive/README.md

 # Scribes-Alive
 Home page
 Scribes Alive offers you a personal, reliable and accurate audio transcription service, bespoke to you and your project.

 All our transcripts are produced by real people and never through AI.
 A human transcriber can produce an accurate transcript, working through all the nuances of the subject, decipher strong accents and distinguish multiple speakers, whilst taking the extra attention to detail needed for an accurate record of what is being said.
 A human transcriber will also take the extra time to research names, places and technical terminology to ensure complete accuracy.

+** Our transcripts are exclusively crafted by human transcribers, ensuring precision in capturing subject nuances, deciphering strong accents, identifying multiple speakers, and dedicating extra effort to detail.
+They also research names, locations, and technical terminology to maintain complete accuracy in the transcripts. **

 Our team has experience working in all industries and subject areas, with an excellent ear for a wide variety of national and international accents.
 Every one of us takes great pride in returning fully researched, proofread and accurate transcripts for our clients.
 Check out The Basics to make a start in planning your transcription project.
 If you need more information or extra help we will be happy to advise you further.